Cutworms in home gardens

 - Place aluminum foil or cardboard collars around transplants.
 This creates a barrier that stops cutworm larvae from feeding on plants.

 Pesticides are usually not necessary in the home garden.
-If there is a severe problem, pesticide should be applied to the stems or foliage (for climbing cutworms).
+If there is a severe problem, pesticide can be applied to the stems or leaves (for climbing cutworms).

 It is best to apply product in the evening, before the cutworms come out for feeding.
 Examples of common pesticides effective against cutworms are carbaryl, cyfluthrin and permethrin.